 The 7th day will be spent traveling back to Baltimore, so you can rejuvenate from your excursions and hit up any of the amenities that you missed along the way, with the trip ending on day 8.
 With prices for starting at $599, this cruise is also an incredible deal.
 For a bit more money, you can snag an ocean view–80% of the rooms on the 2,124-passenger ship offer them, which is much more than most have.

 This 9-night, 10-day cruise takes off from Baltimore, Maryland and sails around some of the most beautiful destinations in New England.
 You’ll start with a day in historic Boston, Massachusetts, cruise up the coast to Portland, Maine, and then skip over to Bar Harbor (the home of Acadia National Park!).
-After that, you’ll be Canada-bound, making stops in Saint John, New Brunswick (Bay of Fundy) and Halifax, Nova Scotia.
+After that, you’ll be Canada-bound, making stops in Saint John, New Brunswick (Bay of Fundy) and other areas of the Atlantic provinces.
 Each stop is a full day, so you can really take in all that New England has to offer, from food to history to entertainment and more.

 If you’re planning to take a vacation cruise out of Baltimore, Maryland (or anywhere else!), be sure to make sure you have the insurance coverage you need.
 It pays to shop around too –most policies offered by the cruise line lack important coverage.
-Compare policies from the top travel insurance providers to find the best policy at the most affordable price.
+Compare policies from the top travel insurance providers to find the most comprehensive policy at the most affordable price.
 You can learn more about your options here to get started.